 Two-dimensional MoS2 nanosheets have been widely studied in diverse application fields (1).
 MoS2 nanosheets can be prepared via different synthesis methods such as hydrothermal/solvothermal and liquid-phase-exfoliation method (2).
 In this study, MoS2 nanosheets have been prepared through exfoliation of bulk MoS2 powder in N-methyl-2-pyrrolidone (NMP) via combination of bath and then tip sonication.
 In order to activate the MoS2 nanosheets edges, appropriate amount of highly oxidant H2O2 was added to NMP solution.
 The best results were obtained where the volume ration of 3:17 (V/V%) was chosen for H2O2: NMP.
 Obtaining catalytic active MoS2 nanosheets via such a facile and straightforward procedure is an important achievement for various applications such as water splitting and pollutants degradation (3).

-Keywords: MoS2, H2O2, NMP, exfoliation
+Keywords: MoS2, H2O2, NMP, Exfoliation

-*Corresponding author email address:
+*E-mail address:

-a Department of Biology, Faculty of Basic Sciences, Hakim Sabzevari University, Sabzevar 9617976487, Iran.
+a Department of Biology, Faculty of Basic Sciences, Hakim Sabzevari University, Sabzevar, Iran

-b Department of physic, Faculty of Basic Sciences, Hakim Sabzevari University, Sabzevar, Iran.
+b Department of physic, Faculty of Basic Sciences, Hakim Sabzevari University, Sabzevar, Iran

-c Department of Electrical Engineering, Ferdowsi University of Mashhad, Mashhad 9177948974, Iran.
+c Department of Electrical Engineering, Ferdowsi University of Mashhad, Mashhad, Iran

-d Department of Biology, Faculty of science, University of Birjand, Birjand, Iran.
+d Department of Biology, Faculty of science, University of Birjand, Birjand, Iran